michaelhyi/distributed-message-queue/README.md

 #### Architecture

 This distributed system follows a hierarchial, tree-like architecture.
-There's a top-level server that handles all user requests, routing them to topics.
+There's a top-level server called the controller that handles all user requests, routing them to topics.
 Topics, to the user, are different logical queues.
 Topics then route requests to  partitions, which are horizontal shards of queues.

 ![Architecture diagram of the distributed message queue](.github/architecture.png)